1 Collect pothole evidence

-Potholes can cause serious damage to vehicles, so the first thing to do if you hit a pothole is to document what’s happened, as well as any damage.
+Potholes can cause serious damage to vehicles and people if an accident arises as a result of one, so the first thing to do if you hit a pothole is to document what’s happened and any damage caused.

 It’s a good idea to document any factors that may make the pothole a particular risk, for example, if it’s in the middle of a junction.

 Try to collect your photographic evidence on the day the you ran over the pothole, if you can.